akell47/GIS/stormwatercond.md

 ### Second approach - Geospatial Analysis

 Hot spots and density analysis are a great way to visualize geographic trends.
 People tend to visualize clusters where perhaps there are not clusters.
 For example is there a cluster in the North West corner of the city?
 Using geospatial analysis tools, you can be sure of actual clusters.
-I took three approaches with some of the analysis tools available in Esri's ArcGIS Online.
+I took three approaches with some of the analysis tools available in Esri's ArcGIS Online:
 - Hot Spots
 - Heat Map
-- Density Analysis
+- Point Density
 <br><br>
 The maps are just on the stormwater structures, not the conveyances.
 The point is to demonstrate different ways to visualize clustering.
 For this project it was determined that this approach is not most fitting, for making decisions of where to concentrate repair efforts, so just the structures are shown here.
 <br><br>